andrefarzat/ng-jcrop/README.md

 ### FAQ

 #### How to get the source of a selected image? (related issue: [#37](https://github.com/andrefarzat/ng-jcrop/issues/37))
-Once the user selects an image, the `$rootScope` broadcasts the `JcropChangeSrc` passing the image (as dataURL) and the `configName`.
+Once the user selects an image, the `$rootScope` broadcasts the `JcropChangeSrc` event passing the image (as dataURL) and the `configName`.
 Example:
 ```js
 $scope.$on('JcropChangeSrc', function(ev, src, configName){